SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

 **Q4: What are Hooks in React?**

- Functions that let you use React features without classes (e.g. useState, useEffect, useMemo, useRef, useCallback, useContext).
+ Functions that let you use React features without classes (e.g. useState, useEffect, useMemo, useRef, useCallback, useContext). hooks are new feature introduce in react 16.8version.it allows you to use state and other react feature without writing a class.its only work in function based components.

 **Q5: Explain useState**